Symposium Strengthens Partnership with East African Countries

 – CALS Dean Garey Fox, addressing the symposium guests

-The symposium was jointly organized by CALS International Programs and Global One Health Academy.
-It was supported by North Carolina Biotechnology Center, USDA Foreign Agricultural Service and NC State Office of Research Innovation.
+The symposium was organized by the College of Agriculture and Life Sciences International Programs and supported by the North Carolina Biotechnology Center, USDA Foreign Agricultural Service, NC State Office of Research and Innovation, and NC State Global One Health Academy.